Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

 You have learned to act at least a little bit while in your shell.
-You gain the following benefit:

 * While in your shell you can still use an action to cast spells, as long as those spells doesn’t need material components.
 Also, you can extend on limb to make a melee attack against a creature within 5 feet of you.